Fluctuating Diffusivity Emerges even in Binary Gas Mixtures: Conclusion

-\textit{Conclusion.---} We found the novel origin for the fluctuating diffusivity, which is neither the environmental heterogeneity nor conformational degrees of freedom.
-The fluctuating diffusivity emerged in the simple binary gas mixtures with the mass and fraction contrast, when the mass of the minor component molecule is much smaller than that of the major one.
-It originated from the timescale separation between the relaxations of the velocity direction and the speed of the minor component molecule.
-Our finding will shed light on a new modeling path for the fluctuating diffusivity.
-Theoretical analyses which bridge the detailed collision statistics to the fluctuating diffusivity will be an exciting future work.
+In this study, we identified a novel origin of fluctuating diffusivity, which is neither environmental heterogeneity nor conformational degrees of freedom.
+Fluctuating diffusivity emerges in simple binary gas mixtures with mass and fraction contrasts when the mass of the minor component molecule is sufficiently small in comparison to that of the major component.
+We showed that fluctuating diffusivity originates from the timescale separation between the relaxation times of the velocity direction and the speed of the minor component molecule.
+Our findings open a new modeling path for fluctuating diffusivity.
+They will also shed light on the kinetic behavior of gas systems from a new aspect.
+We hope that the predicted non-Gaussian behavior and fluctuating diffusivity will be experimentally observed in the future.

-Fumiaki Nakai was supported by Grant-in-Aid (KAKENHI) for JSPS Fellows Grant No. JP21J21725 from Ministry of Education, Culture, Sports, Science, and Technology (MEXT).
-Takashi Uneyama was supported by JST PRESTO Grant No. JPMJPR1992 from Japan Science and Technology Agency (JST).
+FN was supported by a Grant-in-Aid (KAKENHI) for JSPS Fellows (Grant No.~JP21J21725 from the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+TU was supported by JST PRESTO Grant No.~JPMJPR1992 from the Japan Science and Technology Agency (JST).